jyg007/jyg007-hmz_osoplugins_code_and_generators/contracts/README.md

     skopeo standalone-verify images/oso-harmonize-plugins/manifest.json us.icr.io/dap-osc-staging/oso-harmonize-plugins:v1.0.0 $FINGERPRINT images/oso-harmonize-plugins/signature-1
     ```
-1. Load Docker images
+1. Load the docker images.

     `skopeo copy dir:./images/oso-harmonize-plugins docker://registry.control23.dap.local/oso/oso-harmonize-plugins:v1.0.0 --dest-creds $REGISTRY_USER:$REGISTRY_PASSWORD --remove-signatures`
-1. Retrieve the digest of the loaded docker image:
+1. Retrieve the digest of the loaded docker image.

     `skopeo inspect docker://registry.control23.dap.local/oso/oso-harmonize-plugins:v1.0.0 --creds $REGISTRY_USER:$REGISTRY_PASSWORD | jq '.Name + "@" + .Digest'`

 ## Frontend Plugin
-The oso harmonize frontend plugin is used to import/export operations from within Harmonize Core accessible from LPAR1 (hot).
+The Offline Signing Orchestrator frontend plugin performs import or export operations from the harmonize core which is accessible from LPAR1 (hot).

-### Prereqs
+### Prerequisites
-- Supporting infrastructure deployed containing syslog/registry/etc across LPAR1-LPAR3 with hipersocket networks defined
+- The supporting infrastructure containing syslog/registry/etc across LPAR1-LPAR3 with hipersocket networks defined.
-- For the frontend plugin to retrieve operations in a consumable format (JSON), a ticket should be created against the Harmonize DevOps team to set an empty passphrase
+- To retrieve operations in JSON format, you must have an empty passphrase.
-- OpenTofu and required terraform providers (hpcr/null) which can be obtained via the OSO release archive
+- Download OpenTofu and the required terraform providers (hpcr/null) from the Offline Signing Orchestrator release archive.

-### Functional OSO user
+### Create a functional OSO user
-A functional user specific for OSO should be created within the Harmonize UI.
-This user will be used to import/export operations from within Harmonize.
+Create a functional user specific for OSO using the Harmonize UI.
+The user will be used to perform import or export operations from Harmonize.

-1. Generate a private key used for the functional user
+1. Generate a private key for the functional user
-    1. Key generation using secp256k1 eliptic curve
+    1. Generate a key using secp256k1 eliptic curve

     `openssl ecparam -genkey -name secp256k1 -noout -out privateKey.pem`

-    2. Key generation using secp256r1 eliptic curve
+    2. Generate a key using secp256r1 eliptic curve

     `openssl ecparam -genkey -name secp256r1 -noout -out privateKey.pem`

-    3. Key generation using ED25519 eliptic curve
+    3. Generate a key using ED25519 eliptic curve

     `openssl genpkey -algorithm Ed25519 -out privateKey.pem`

-1. Generate a public key from the previously generated private key
+1. Generate a public key from the previously generated private key.

     `openssl ec -in privateKey.pem -pubout -outform DER | openssl base64 -A -out publicKey.pem`

-1. Within the Harmonize UI, create the functional user with the user public key from the content of the public key `publicKey.pem`.
+1. In the Harmonize UI, create a functional user with the user public key.
+Use the `publicKey.pem` for the public key content.
-1. Obtain the base64 value used for the `SK` terraform variable within the contract
+1. Obtain the base64 value used for the `SK` terraform variable within the contract.

     `cat privateKey.pem | base64 -w0`

 ### Generate encrypted workload
-The encrypted workload will be used within OSO when deploying the frontend (LPAR1) components during the `init` process.
-Within the `frontend_plugin` directory:
+{{site.data.keyword.hposc_short}} uses the encrypted workload to deploy the frontend (LPAR1) components during the `init` process, within the `frontend_plugin` directory:

 1. Copy the terraform template

     `cp terraform.tfvars.template terraform.tfvars`
 1. Edit the `terraform.tfvars` and assign values to the terrarform variables
     - `HMZ_SERVER` - Harmonize frontend endpoint
-    - `VAULTID` - Vault ID used for cold vault operations (if new vault, generate a new uuid)
+    - `VAULTID` - Vault ID used for cold vault operations.
+If you are using a new vault, then generate a new uuid.
-    - `SK` - Base64 private key for OSO functional user account (see above)
+    - `SK` - Base64 private key for OSO functional user account
-    - `FRONTEND_PLUGIN_IMAGE` - Frontend plugin image with sha256 (see above)
+    - `FRONTEND_PLUGIN_IMAGE` - Frontend plugin image with sha256
-    - `SEED` - Passphrase used to optionally encrypt the data being transferred between OSO and Harmonize (matches backend)
+    - `SEED` - Passphrase used to optionally encrypt the data being transferred between {{site.data.keyword.hposc_short}} and Harmonize.
+The passphrase must match with the backend.
     - `TOKEN_EXP` - Expiration time configured in Harmonize for the bearer token returned upon authentication
-1. Within the `contracts` directory, generate the encrypted workload:
+1. Navigate to the `contracts` directory and generate the encrypted workload:

     `./create-frontend.sh`

-## Grep11
+## Generate encrypted workload using Grep11

-### Prereqs
+### Prerequisites
-- Supporting infrastructure deployed containing syslog/registry/etc across LPAR1-LPAR3 with hipersocket networks defined
+- The supporting infrastructure containing syslog/registry/etc across LPAR1-LPAR3 with hipersocket networks defined.
-- Crypto appliance has been configured and accessible on HiperSocket34 network on LPAR3
+- A configured Crypto appliance accessible from HiperSocket34 network on LPAR3.

 ### Copy grep11-c16 image to registry
-Obtain the grep11-c16 image and copy it to the private registry, obtaining the sha256 of the image (used below).
+Download the grep11-c16 image and copy it to the private registry, obtain the sha256 of the image.

 ### Generate grep11 keys and certificates
-The grep11 server and client keys/certificates will be generated from within the `grep11/certs` directory.
+The grep11 server and client keys/certificates are generated within the `grep11/certs` directory.

 ### Generate encrypted workload
 The encrypted workload will be used within OSO when deploying along with the backend services during a signing iteration process on LPAR3.
 Within the `grep11` directory: